Canon 200D vs Nikon P900

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 200D and the Nikon Coolpix P900?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 200D and the Nikon P900 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon P900 is notably larger (27 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the P900 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the P900 has a lens build in, whereas the 200D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the P900 has a lens built in, whereas the 200D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 200D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 200D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.